PatelPruthvi/mapsense_assignment/README.md

 ### Installation

-Follow these steps to install and run the Cricbuzz Clone:
+Follow these steps to install and run the Assignment

 1. **Clone the repository:**